List of DC Comics characters: M: Sixth version

-The sixth Marauder is a cyborg mercenary who targeted some nuclear warheads in Sub Diego and fought Aquaman.
+The sixth Marauder is a cyborg mercenary who fought Aquaman while targeting nuclear warheads in Sub Diego.

 During the "Infinite Crisis" storyline, Marauder appears as a member of Alexander Luthor Jr.'s Secret Society of Super Villains.
-He assisted the other Aquaman villains in fighting Aquaman and Aquagirl.

 March Harriet

-March Harriet (also called March Hare) is a character appearing in American comic books published by DC Comics.

-Harriet Pratt is a small-time con artist and part-time escort who operated outside of Gotham City.
+March Harriet (Harriet Pratt; also called March Hare) is a small-time con artist and part-time escort who operated outside of Gotham City.
 She was recruited by Tweedledum and Tweedledee to join the Wonderland Gang which included a brainwashed Mad Hatter.
 Harriet acted as their version of the March Hare.

 In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
 In this continuity, Harriet Pratt was born in East London before moving to Gotham City and becoming a thief.
 After being shot by security guards and left for dead, Harriet is nursed back to health by Jervis Tetch and joins his Wonderland Gang.